 Last fall TMS established a “blended” (in-person + online) professional development relationship to develop a Voicethread unit plan for student multimedia productions involving participation from older adults in the community with English classes of Elizabeth Smith at Hume-Fogg Academic Magnet, a public high school in Nashville, TN.
 Hume Fogg has been recognized as a national Blue […]

 The goal of working with TMS is primarily to increase media literacy for youth and educators alike.
-The production projects deal with a range of topics and content, but always support the core concepts of media analysis and our objectives.
-Below are some of the benefits of working with us (see also: Learning Standards).
+The production projects deal with a range of topics and content, but always support <a href="resources/media_literacy”>the core concepts of media analysis and our <a href="services/objectives”>objectives.
+Below are some of the benefits of working with us (see also: <a href="resources/learning_standards”>Learning Standards).

 Connecting with the world of 21st Century youth

 We believe that at whatever age, youth can apply their own experiences to uniquely enrich projects in ways that inherently promote media literacy.
 The TMS production process is designed to connect students’ comfort, or “ways of knowing”, with new media to existing curricula.

 Foundations: <a href="resources/glossary#spiral_curriculum”>Spiral Curriculum, <a href="resources/reading_list#youthmedia”>Goodman, <a href="resources/reading_list#litdigworld”>Tyner, <a href="resources/reading_list#plugindrug”>Winn, <a href="resources/viewing_list#cool”>PBS

 TMS media professionals provide the technical expertise to help educators complete projects with confidence while focusing on new and traditional teaching opportunities during the production process. (see also <a href="about/philosophy”>our philosophy‘s section on “collaborative production”)